Your preferences have been updated.

 This post is the ultimate guide to getting cell phone service in Aruba.
 It turns out you can make your phone work in Aruba, without skyrocketing your bill.
 Here is how to go about it:

 There are two phone providers in Aruba, Digicel and Setar.
 Both phone companies extend their service to all international visitors.
 You can receive and make calls in Aruba using their networks.
 It’s also possible to use your data.
 But wait, here’s what you don’t want to forget…Remember to contact your phone provider before you fly to Aruba.
-Let them know your going to be in Aruba and ask them if their service works on the island.
+Let them know you are going to be in Aruba and ask them if their service works on the island.
 If so, ask for an international plan and you’re good to go!

 But wait, here’s the catch…